vsondergeld/vsondergeld.github.io/_pages/about.md

 ---

 Hi!
-I am an applied microeconomist interested in labor and gender.
+I am an applied economist interested in labor and gender.
 In December 2024, I joined the Indeed Hiring Lab as an Economist.

 I use Indeed's job posting, resume, and other data to research global labor market trends and lead all work on the German labor market.